MyHush/sietch/README.md

 of asking our users to opt-in to privacy, which we know is a fools errand.

 Users will not have to opt-in to Sietch and there will be no way to turn off the functionality.
-Additionally, Sietch will be enabled on mainet as an opt-in feature at first, as a first wave of adoption and for testing.
+Additionally, Sietch will be enabled on mainnet as an opt-in feature at first, as a first wave of adoption and for testing.
 When all Hush users have updated to software with Sietch-enabled Hush protocol, a new consensus rule will go into effect which will prevent older non-Sietch clients.
 Additionally, Hush will increase it's